simcesplatform/Platform-Manager/instructions/running_simulation.md

     - not yet used anywhere in the current version
 - `Attributes` (optional)
     - key-value list of the registered attributes for the component
-    - each key should be the attribute name that is used in the Start message in this components process parameters block
+    - each key should be the attribute name that is used in the Start message in the component's process parameters block
     - each value should be an attribute block where each block can have the following attributes:
         - `Optional` (optional)
             - either `true` or `false` depending on whether the attribute can be omitted or not
             - the default value is `false`, i.e. the attribute is required
             - if a component is not given all the required attributes in the simulation configuration file, the simulation will not be started
             - for optional attribute, the value in the `Default` field is used if the attribute is not included in the simulation configuration file
-        - `Default` (required if attribute is optional, otherwise, not needed)
+        - `Default` (required if attribute is optional, otherwise not needed)
             - the value used for the attribute if the attribute is not included in the simulation configuration file
         - `Environment` (optional, not needed with static components)
             - the environment variable that is set when this attribute is used